 Also in Loudoun County, Great Country Farms is a popular family play space with seasonal apple picking.
-Labor Day weekend kicks off the farm’s annual Apple Gala and Cider Fest, which runs through September.
-Admission is $10/$12 for children/adults and leashed dogs are welcome.
-Open 9:00 – 6:00 daily.
+Labor Day weekend kicks off the farm’s annual Apple Harvest and Corn Maze, which runs through September.
+Enjoy wagon rides to the u-pick apple orchard, cider pressing demonstration, and a giant play space for kids.
+Admission is $10/$12 for children/adults on weekdays and Labor Day weekend, $14/$16 other September weekends.
+Leashed dogs are welcome.
+Open 9:00 – 5:00 weekdays, to 6:00 weekends.

 Hartland Orchard, Markham VA

 Hartland Orchard, opens for apple and other fruit picking seasonally.
 Apple picking generally begins in late August, but call ahead to check availability before you head out.
-In mid-September, the farm begins their fall festival with play spaces and a corn maze.
+In mid-September, the farm usually begins its fall festival with play spaces and a corn maze (closed in 2020).
 The farm stand also sells pre-picked fruit.
 Open 9:00 – 5:00 daily.

 Hollin Farms, Delaplane VA

 Hollin Farms is a fourth-generation family farm in the beautiful Blue Ridge foothills of Fauquier County.
 The farm offers several pick-your-own fruits and vegetables, and also specializes in pasture-raised, all-natural beef.
 Pick-your-own hours vary depending on fruit availability and weather.
 Follow the link to see what is available and when the farm will be open this week.